Images Depicted Range in Maturity & Container Size

 This particular Ficus is a beautiful addition to any home.
 Some choose Audrey Ficus plants over Fiddle Leaf Figs, due to their ease in care and similarity in appearance, making them a wonderful option for beginner plant parents.
 Thriving in bright indirect sunlight and requiring fertilization just once a month during the growing season, the Audrey Ficus affords great ease in care to its owners.

-Take caution with children and animals as the sap from Ficus leaves are an irritant and the plant can be toxic.
-If you are looking to plant outdoors, it may be grown in Zones 9-11.
+Take caution with children and animals as the sap from Ficus leaves is an irritant and the plant can be toxic.
+If you are looking to plant it outdoors, it may be grown in Zones 9-11.

 |Mature Height:||5 to 6 Feet|

 |Water Requirements:||Keep soil most and allow topsoil to dry out between watering|

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!

 Ficus Audrey Plants prefer soil that is consistently and evenly moist.
 Allow small periods of drought between watering, permitting the top 2 to 3 inches of soil to dry.
 Drought will result in leaf loss but excessive moisture will result in root rot, also causing leaves to drop.
 The Ficus Audrey Plant does well in self-watering containers for added ease.

 How do I prune my Ficus Audrey Plant?